-About two years ago, I joined a community garden and planted a 4-foot by 8-foot plot.
-A friend has a local nursery, so I picked up some plants to get started and used seeds for the rest.
+A few years ago, I joined a community garden and planted a 4-foot by 8-foot plot.
+A friend has a local nursery, so I picked up some plants to get started with and used seeds for the rest.
 One of the plants I purchased was a goji berry bush.
 To be honest, I am not the best community gardener.
 I have problems incorporating regular visits to the garden into my weekly schedule.

 Getting Everything Planted

 A few weeks after I got everything planted, I noticed another plant growing like crazy next to my goji berry bush.
 I tried to cut it back, so the goji would have room to grow.

 The leaves tasted like a spicy mint and the flavor was very pleasant.

 As the weeks went by, this crazy plant literally took over and smothered the goji berry bush.

 Every time I would go to my plot, I would cut it back.
 It kept thriving.
 Then, it started to flower.
 It had tiny whitish-purple flowers on a long stalk.
 I brought a few of the flowers home so I could research and identify the plant.

 You May Also Enjoy: “How to Identify Plants Quickly”

 It turned out to be holy basil or tulsi (Ocimum tenuiflorum).

 When I harvested my garden plot, I decided to bring the tulsi home to see if it would grow.
 It lasted a while with a lot of flowers.
 Then it died completely, or so it seemed.
 The tub was on my front porch, and I left it there throughout the winter.